 Policy Distribution

-• Multiple plaintiffs were injured in an automobile accident.
-They had been hit by a drunk driver with a 15/30 policy.
-There was UIM insurance available for all parties.
-The collective damages far surpassed that number, so needed to find an equitable way to distribute the available money.
+- Mediated a case in which multiple plaintiffs were injured in an automobile accident.
+The plaintiffs were hit by a drunk driver with a 15/30 policy.
+UIM insurance was available for all parties.
+The collective damages far surpassed that number, so it was necessary to find an equitable way to distribute the available money.

 Premises Liability

-• Plaintiffs claimed that the apartment they rented had mold in it and the landlord did not appropriately remediate the problem.
-Plaintiffs had to destroy contaminated personal property and one plaintiff needed to seek medical treatment.
+- Mediated a case regarding plaintiffs claiming that the apartment they rented had mold in it and that the landlord did not appropriately remediate the problem.
+The plaintiffs had to destroy contaminated personal property and one plaintiff needed to seek medical treatment.

-• Plaintiff fell on a stairway at a commercial business.
+- Mediated a case involving a plaintiff who fell on a commercial business stairway.
 The stairway did not have handrails.
 She suffered a broken hip and a torn labrum.

-• Plaintiff attended a wedding reception.
+- Mediated a case regarding a plaintiff who attended a wedding reception.
 While dinner was being served, the waiter dropped a tray of dinner plates on the plaintiff's head while she was sitting at the table.
-Plaintiff suffered a closed head injury.
+The plaintiff suffered a closed head injury.

-• Plaintiff was on an outdoor patio at a golf course restaurant.
-A sudden gust of wind caused a patio umbrella to fly out of the table and land on Plaintiff's head.
-Plaintiff claimed traumatic brain injury.
+- Mediated a case wherein a plaintiff was on an outdoor patio at a golf course restaurant.
+A sudden gust of wind caused a patio umbrella to fly out of the table and land on the plaintiff's head.
+The plaintiff claimed traumatic brain injury.

-• Plaintiff tripped and fell on a raised portion of a city sidewalk.
-She landed on her face.
-She lost teeth and suffered injuries to her mouth.
-She sued the City for dangerous condition of public property.
+- Mediated a case wherein the plaintiff tripped and fell on a raised portion of a city sidewalk.
+She landed on her face, lost teeth, and suffered injuries to her mouth.
+She sued the city for the dangerous condition of public property.
 The city claimed it was not a dangerous condition in that it was a "trivial defect."

-• A medical doctor slipped and fell on a linoleum floor at a hospital where she was making her rounds.
+- Mediated a case regarding a medical doctor who slipped and fell on a linoleum floor at a hospital where she was making her rounds.
 She claimed to have knee and back problems as a result of the fall.
 The hospital disputed liability and claimed her medical problems were due to pre-existing conditions and a prior fall.

-• Plaintiff was working for a subcontractor that was responsible for demolishing a building for a contractor that was employed by a school district.
-Plaintiff was told to cut certain gas lines that he was told had been shut off.
+- Mediated a case regarding a plaintiff who was working for a subcontractor responsible for demolishing a building for a contractor employed by a school district.
+The plaintiff was told to cut certain gas lines that he was told had been shut off.
 It turned out the gas had not been turned off and when he cut the pipe it sparked a fire causing him to be severely burned.
-Complicated issues regarding who was responsible, indemnification agreements, and insurance coverage.
+The case involved complicated issues regarding who was responsible, indemnification agreements, and insurance coverage.

-• Plaintiff was a non-resident property owner at a condominium complex.
+- Mediated a case wherein the plaintiff was a non-resident property owner at a condominium complex.
 She went to an HOA meeting in a conference room at the complex.
 The entrance to the conference room is made up of large glass sliding doors.
-As Plaintiff tried to enter she walked into the glass door and fell to the ground.
-She broke her hip and spent many several weeks in the hospital and skilled nursing facility.
-The defense position was that in the more than five decades that the complex existed nobody had walked into the glass doors before.
+As the plaintiff tried to enter she walked into the glass door and fell to the ground.
+She broke her hip and spent several weeks in the hospital and skilled nursing facility.
+The defense's position was that in the more than five decades that the complex existed, nobody had walked into the glass doors before.

-• The plaintiff worked in an office building.
-While working in the office suite one day an air conditioner register fell from the ceiling striking her on the head.
+- Mediated a case involving a plaintiff who worked in an office building.
+While working in the office suite, one day, an air conditioner register fell from the ceiling striking her on the head.
 The plaintiff suffered a concussion and other injuries.
 The plaintiff sued the building owner and the air conditioning company that serviced the building.
 The building owner filed a cross-complaint against the air conditioning company.
 Both defendants disputed liability.

-• Plaintiff, an elderly woman, tripped and fell in a damaged area of the asphalt parking lot of a bank, hitting her head The bank had a contract with another company to inspect and make repairs to areas of the property like the parking lot.
-Plaintiff claimed that she suffered from a traumatic brain injury after the fall.
-Each of the defendants denied responsibility and both contended that the Plaintiff's complaints were preexisting and that there was no evidence to support a finding of traumatic brain injury.
+- Mediated a case in which the plaintiff, an elderly woman, tripped and fell in a damaged area of the asphalt parking lot of a bank, hitting her head.
+The bank had a contract with another company to inspect and make repairs to areas of the property like the parking lot.
+The plaintiff claimed that she suffered from a traumatic brain injury after the fall.
+Each of the defendants denied responsibility and both contended that the plaintiff's complaints were preexisting and that there was no evidence to support a finding of traumatic brain injury.

-• Plaintiff tripped and fell at night on a single step on a walkway in a townhouse development.
-Plaintiff claimed the lighting in the area made it difficult to see the step.
-Plaintiff injured his knee in the fall.
-He had knee surgery.
+- Mediated a case wherein the plaintiff tripped and fell at night on a single step on a walkway in a townhouse development.
+The plaintiff claimed the lighting in the area made it difficult to see the step.
+The plaintiff injured his knee in the fall and required knee surgery.
 The knee became infected and his leg had to be severed at the knee.
-Defendant denied liability.
+The defendant denied liability.

-• Plaintiff was shopping in a large indoor fresh flower warehouse.
+- Mediated a case wherein the plaintiff was shopping in a large indoor fresh flower warehouse.
 The cement floor was not in pristine condition.
-There were many, various-sized chips in the floor.
-Plaintiff tripped on one of those chips, fell, and hit her head on the floor.
+There were many, various-sized chips on the floor.
+The plaintiff tripped on one of those chips, fell, and hit her head on the floor.
 She was diagnosed with mild traumatic brain injury.
-Defendant denied liability claiming this was a trivial defect in the floor.
+The defendant denied liability claiming this was a trivial defect in the floor.

 Product Liability

-• Plaintiff rented a trailer and a piece of equipment from a rental yard.
+- Mediated a case involving a plaintiff who rented a trailer and a piece of equipment from a rental yard.
 On the return trip, the equipment fell off the trailer.
-Plaintiff was injured in the process.
-Plaintiff claimed that the rental yard was negligent in how the equipment was fastened to the trailer and that the manufacturer was responsible for among other things failure to warn.
+The plaintiff was injured in the process.
+The plaintiff claimed that the rental yard was negligent in how the equipment was fastened to the trailer and that the manufacturer was responsible for among other things failure to warn.

-• Plaintiff was cleaning his pool filter.
+- Mediated a case related to a plaintiff who was cleaning his pool filter.
 He reassembled the filter and turned on the pool pump.
 Apparently, he did not turn on the air release valve which resulted in pressure building up in the system which suddenly exploded, causing the top part of the filter container to come off, hitting him and permanently injuring his eye.
-Plaintiff claimed this was a defective design.
-The defense claimed Plaintiff did not follow the simple instructions that would have prevented this from occurring.
+The plaintiff claimed this was a defective design.
+The defense claimed the plaintiff did not follow the simple instructions that would have prevented this from occurring.

-• Plaintiff purchased a new lever-action rifle.
+- Mediated a case wherein the plaintiff purchased a new lever-action rifle.
 He was very experienced with firearms.
 He went to a private shooting range to try it out.
-While firing the rifle the barrel exploded causing broken bones in his left hand and his left pinky finger was cut off at the first knuckle.
-Plaintiff required several surgeries to repair his hand.
-Plaintiff sued those defendants in the distribution chain for the rifle and the ammunition.
+While firing the rifle, the barrel exploded causing broken bones in his left hand and his left pinky finger was cut off at the first knuckle.
+The plaintiff required several surgeries to repair his hand.
+The plaintiff sued those defendants in the distribution chain for the rifle and the ammunition.
 Both sides claimed that it was the other defendant or the shooter who was at fault.

-• Subrogation case in which the plaintiff's insured bought a washing machine.
+- Mediated a Subrogation case in which the plaintiff's insured bought a washing machine.
 It was installed by a handyman.
-Insured ran several loads of wash without issue.
+The plaintiff ran several loads of wash without issue.
 One day she started a load and left the house when she returned the house was flooded.
 The insurance company sued the manufacturer.
-Dispute between insurance company and manufacturer as to the cause of the leak.
+There was a dispute between the insurance company and manufacturer as to the cause of the leak.

 Wrongful Death